 Telephone: 01223 335719

-Dr Bonnie Lander Johnson is a Shakespeare scholar with a particular interest in the Elizabethan botanical renaissance.
+Dr Bonnie Lander Johnson is a fiction writer, essayist and Shakespeare scholar with a particular interest in the Elizabethan botanical renaissance.

-In 2012 I took my Oxford DPhil, supervised by Sharon Achinstein and Laurie Maguire.
-Since then I have held Lectureships in Cambridge, at Selwyn College and the English Faculty.
-In the Faculty, I am a Teaching Associate.
+In 2012 I took my Oxford DPhil, supervised by Sharon Achinstein and Laurie Maguire, before coming to Cambridge.
+I am Fellow of Downing College and a member of the English Faculty.
 In Part I of the English Tripos I teach Shakespeare and Renaissance Literature and in Part II, I teach Tragedy, Material Renaissance and Early Modern Drama.
-For the MPhil, I offer a course on the botanical renaissance.
-I supervise dissertations across these subjects.
+I represent the University on the BBC / Cambridge National Short Story Award.

-Her first monograph, Chastity in Early Stuart Literature and Culture, traced the medical, theological, literary, and revolutionary uses of chastity from The Winter’s Tale to the death of Charlies I. It argued, among other things, that court ‘performances’, including royal birthing ceremonies, need to be considered part of the same debate as political and theological pamphlets.
-Her subsequent project was Blood Matters, a collection of interdisciplinary essays as part of the Wellcome-Trust funded Blood Project.
+My first monograph, Chastity in Early Stuart Literature and Culture, traced the medical, theological, literary, and revolutionary uses of chastity from The Winter’s Tale to the death of Charles I. It argued, among other things, that court ‘performances’, including royal birthing ceremonies, need to be considered part of the same debate as political and theological pamphlets.
+My second book was Blood Matters, a collection of interdisciplinary essays as part of the Wellcome-Trust funded The Blood Project.

-She is now writing about the Elizabethan botanical renaissance: a movement that involved a wide range of popular practices from domestic decorative arts to pedagogy, gardens and food, printed herbals, and the Shakespearean theatre itself, but which also shaped Elizabethan proto-colonialism and expansionist privateering through growing markets in cochineal, tobacco and sugar.
-As part of this research interest, she is editing The Cambridge Handbook of Literature and Plants, a large volume charting literature’s interest in plants (from Virgil to contemporary nature writing and spanning all global regions).
-Bonnie is also finishing a monograph on Shakespeare’s botany.
+I am now writing about the Elizabethan botanical renaissance: a movement that involved a wide range of popular practices from domestic decorative arts to pedagogy, gardens and food, printed herbals, and the Shakespearean theatre itself, but which also shaped Elizabethan proto-colonialism and expansionist privateering through growing markets in cochineal, tobacco and sugar.
+This work also covers chorographic texts, travel (local and global), plants as objects of nostalgia and exoticism and shifting theological and proto-scientific understandings of the created world.
+As part of this research I am editing The Cambridge Handbook of Literature and Plants, a 20-chapter volume charting literature’s interest in plants (from Virgil to contemporary nature writing and spanning all global regions) and finishing a monograph on Shakespeare’s botany.